claasdeboer/hudini/README.md

 A UI/HUD parser for the da Vinci Xi.

-The da Vinci Xi draws part of its system state into the surgical video through its user interface: the instrument on each arm, the arms under surgeon control, each energy pedal press, and the instruments outside the view. hudini reads this display and turns the pixels back into a log of events with timestamps.
+hudini extracts system state from the da Vinci Xi user interface embedded in surgical video and turns it into a timestamped event log.
+It recovers mounted instruments, surgeon-controlled arms, energy pedal presses, off-screen indicators, tool association indicators and UI text - from video alone.

-With this log you can:
+With hudini you can:

-- find moments of interest in a video archive, such as stapler firings or energy activations
-- label video for machine learning with instrument presence and arm activity, with no manual annotation
+- label video with the instrument on each arm and its time under surgeon control, without manual annotation
-- describe a case by its events: the instruments used, the time each arm was under surgeon control, the number of pedal presses
+- search a video archive for every stapler firing, coagulation, vessel sealing, and any other pedal-triggered action
+- mask the HUD before training to avoid shortcut learning
-- find popups that leak the surgeon's account name before you share a recording
+- screen for popups that leak the surgeon's account name before sharing a recording

 > [!NOTE]
-> hudini recovers only the state that the heads-up display shows.
-A
-> recording without the display contains nothing it can read, and it
-> does not infer the robot state from the surgical scene.
-The display
+> hudini requires the HUD to be visible in the recording.
+The HUD can lag
-> can lag the device by the rendering latency of the interface.
-The
+> the device by its rendering latency.
+The instrument catalogs cover the
-> instrument catalogs used for fuzzy matching cover the English and German system locales.
+> English and German system locales.

 ![The instrument timeline of one SurgVU video, recovered by hudini](https://raw.githubusercontent.com/claasdeboer/hudini/main/.github/timeline.png)